‘Sad day’ or ‘scam’? What to watch at impeachment hearing

 Americans and the world can decide for themselves as House Democrats let the public in to the impeachment proceedings against President Donald Trump.

-With the bang of a gavel, House Intelligence Committee Chairman Adam Schiff opens the first hearings Wednesday into Trump's pressure on Ukraine to investigate Democratic rival Joe Biden's family.
+House Intelligence Committee Chairman Adam Schiff opened the first hearings Wednesday into Trump's pressure on Ukraine to investigate Democratic rival Joe Biden's family.
 Big questions loom, including how strongly officials connected what Trump called that "favor" to U.S. military aid for Ukraine.

 Impeachable offenses?
 Worthy of Trump's removal?
 And, critically, will a parade of diplomats and their accounts nudge more Americans behind formally charging Trump in the shadow of the 2020 elections?

-Here's what to know about the first hearing, with the charge d'affaires in Ukraine, William Taylor, and a career diplomat, George Kent, at the witness table, beginning at 10 a.m.:
+Here's what to know about the first hearing, with the charge d'affaires in Ukraine, William Taylor, and a career diplomat, George Kent, at the witness table:

 WHO'S UP FIRST?